 - Free outdoor movies.
 Round up the crew for a cozy evening of family-friendly flicks under the stars.
 There are many free summer outdoor movies throughout the year.

 - Free and cheap movies at the theater.
-There’s nothing better than an air-conditioned theater with a family-friendly flick on the big screen, especially if it’s free or just a $1.
+There’s nothing better than an air-conditioned theater with a family-friendly flick on the big screen, especially if it’s free or just a few dollars.

 - Cobb Theatres’ Kids Summer Movie Escape: FREE movies every Tuesday, Wednesday and Thursday at 10 a.m.
 Orlando location: Plaza Cinema Café 12, 155 South Orange Avenue, 407-982-5444.

-- Summer Movie Express with Regal Entertainment Group: G- or PG-rated movies at 10 a.m. every Tuesday and Wednesday morning for just $1.
+- Summer Movie Express with Regal Entertainment Group offers G- or PG-rated movies at 10 a.m. every Tuesday and Wednesday morning for just $1.

-- Garden Theatre’s Milk Money Movies in Winter Garden features kids’ favorites for $2 on Tuesdays at 10 a.m., June 13 – July 25.
+- Garden Theatre’s Milk Money Movies features kids’ favorites for $3 on Tuesdays at 10 a.m., June 12 – July 31, at the theatre in Winter Garden.
 Admission includes kids’ sized popcorn and juice combo.

 - Picture Show at Altamonte offers movies for $1 every Tuesday and $1.75 every day.